Martha Tabram: 6 August 1888

-On 6 August 1888, the night before her murder, Tabram was drinking ale and rum with another woman, and some-time prostitute, Mary Ann Connelly, known as "Pearly Poll", and two soldiers in a public house, the Angel and Crown, close to George Yard Buildings.
-The four of them paired off, left the public house and separated at approximately 11:45 p.m., each woman with her own client.
-Martha and her client went to George Yard, a narrow north–south alley connecting Wentworth Street and Whitechapel High Street, entered from Whitechapel High Street by a covered archway next to The White Hart Inn.
-George Yard Buildings, a block of tenement flats built in 1876, were on the western side of the alley, near the northern end to the back of Toynbee Hall.
+On 6 August 1888, the night before her murder, Tabram was drinking ale and rum with another woman, and sometime prostitute, Mary Ann Connelly, known as "Pearly Poll", and two soldiers in a public house, the Angel and Crown, close to George Yard Buildings.
+The four of them paired off, left the public house, and separated at approximately 11:45 pm, each woman with her own client.
+Tabram and her client went to George Yard, a narrow north–south alley connecting Wentworth Street and Whitechapel High Street, entered from Whitechapel High Street by a covered archway next to The White Hart Inn.
+George Yard Buildings, a block of tenement flats built in 1876, stood on the western side of the alley near the northern end, to the rear of Toynbee Hall.
 (Note: This location is now named Gunthorpe Street.
 Residential flats stand on the site of George Yard Buildings) Pearly Poll and her client went to the parallel Angel Alley.